Threshold Navigation

 without needing to follow the next thought.

-From there, a structure may begin to appear — a sense of organization within awareness itself.
+From there, an internal structure may gradually become recognizable — a sense of organization, movement, coherence, or atmosphere inside awareness itself.

-Thresholds name what happens as your capacity becomes able to hold that without strain.
+Thresholds name what happens as your capacity becomes able to live there more cleanly without strain.

 Not as a sequence to complete —

-but as the way inward life becomes inhabitable.
+but as the way inward life slowly becomes inhabitable.

 THE EIGHT THRESHOLDS